MaterialFuture/grunt-pug-boilerplate/README.md

+## Update - 2021
+This project will be read-only as it's fallen so far behind grunt/pug/npm that it's not even usable to the extent that it was meant to be.
+The intent was to showcase something I created for a specific usecase, not to create something that someone else could use.

 # Pug Grunt Boilerplate
 This is, as the name suggests, a Boilerplate template for the Pug/Jade html templating, and the grunt task runner for automating tasks and such.
 This is what I use personally for getting up and running faster when there's an existing backend to host and serve content (FTP).